All marriages are scheduled 6 months in advance.

 -A civil wedding license must be presented to the Church office one week prior to the marriage so that it can be prepared for signatures the day of the wedding.
 A marriage cannot be celebrated without this document.
 It should be obtained from the county clerks office in your county of residence.
 A civil wedding license is good for up to sixty days prior to your wedding day.

 -Weddings are not performed January 5 and 6 The Holy Theophany, Great Lent and Holy Week, August 1 to 15 The Dormition Fast of the Birthgiver of God, August 29 The Beheading of St. John the Baptist, September 14 The Elevation of the Holy Cross, The Nativity Fast, The day before feast days and Holy Days of the Lord.
 NOTE: Exceptions to the above can only be made by the Metropolitan of the Diocese.

--Non members (stewards) of Annunciation Greek Orthodox Church will pay a facility fee of $300.00 for weddings.
-Only the Parish Priest can waive the facility fee if there is a financial need to do so.
+-Non-members (non-stewards) of Annunciation Greek Orthodox Church will pay a fee of $350.00 for weddings.
+Only the parish priest can waive the fee.